Behavior of the Minimum Degree Throughout the $d$-process: Introduction

 A couple of notable results have been given for the case where $d = 2$: the expected numbers of cycles of constant sizes were studied by Ruci{\'n}ski and Wormald in \cite{2-process-short-cycles}, and in \cite{Hamiltonicity}, Telcs, Wormald, and Zhou calculated the probability that the 2-process ends with a Hamiltonian cycle.
 In these works, the authors establish estimates on certain graph parameters, such as the number of vertices of a certain degree, that hold throughout the process.
 This is done with the so-called ``differential equations method" for random graph processes, which uses martingale inequalities to give variable bounds; in \cite{DiffQMethod} Wormald gives a thorough description of this method.

 More recently, Ruci\'nski and Wormald announced a new analysis of the $d$-process that hinges on a coupling with a balls-in-bins process.
 This simple argument gives a precise estimate of the probability that the $d$-process ends with $\lfloor dn/2 \rfloor$ edges (i.e., the probability that the $d$-process reaches saturation).
 This argument includes estimates for the number of vertices of each degree near the end of the process.
 This work was presented by Ruci\'nski at the 2023 \textit{Random Structures and Algorithms} conference.
-Ruci\'nski's presentation included the following open problem: when do we expect the last vertex of degree $j$ (for any $j$ from 0 to $d-2$) to disappear?
-This question was also stated earlier for $d=2$ and $j=0$ by Ruci{\'n}ski and Wormald \cite[Question 3]{2-process-short-cycles}.
-We give a strong answer:
+Ruci\'nski's presentation included the following problem (which was open at the time): when do we expect the last vertex of degree $j$ (for any $j$ from 0 to $d-2$) to disappear?
+The question was also stated earlier for $d=2$ and $j=0$ by Ruci{\'n}ski and Wormald \cite[Question 3]{2-process-short-cycles}.
+In November of 2023, after the first release of the pre-print of this paper, Ruci{\'n}ski and Wormald released a pre-print of their balls-and-bins argument which also included an answer to Ruci{\'n}ski's question \cite{d-process-balls-bins}.
+Our main result uses the differential equations method (as described in the previous paragraph) and gives a slightly stronger answer:

 \begin{thm} Consider the d-process on a vertex set of size n, and for each $\ell \in \{0\} \cup [d-2]$, let the random variable $T_{\ell}$ be the step at which the number of vertices of degree at most $\ell$ becomes 0.
 Then the sequence (over $n$) of random $d-1$-tuples consisting of the variables